chatox/networks-science-course/README.md

 These are materials for an undergraduate Network Science course of the bachelor degree on Mathematical Engineering on Data Science at Universitat Pompeu Fabra.

-:construction: **This is under construction.** The course will take place for the first time in September-December 2018.
-Course materials should not be considered final until the end of the course.
+The materials on this page correspond to the course that took place for the first time in September-December 2018.

 ## Contents of this repository